7sleepers is 7 songs about 7 that might put you to sleep. It was recorded over a period of 7 years (or so) in a home studio in Michigan USA.

 - Marco Fiori, Kathodik ...

-- “ ... the perceived relaxation which the title evokes is happily achieved; and accomplished through a professional package that creates well the gaseous atmosphere ... ”
+- “ ... the perceived relaxation which the title evokes is happily achieved; and accomplished through a professional package that creates well the ethereal atmosphere ... ”

 - Full translation here